legoraft/legoraft.github.io/_posts/2025-03-24-arch-install-backups.md

 [^3]: The UUID can be found by running `blkid /dev/<root-partition>`.
 The UUID should be a string of letters and numbers.
 You can copy the output of this command by running `blkid /dev/<root-partition> >> /boot/loader/entries/arch.conf`, but you need to remove all other text from the UUID.

 [^4]: Check out [unixporn](https://reddit.com/r/unixporn) (it's SFW, I swear).
 People customize the heck out of their computers and some stuff looks great.
 It does require a lot of configuration and tweaking (you'll be mostly working on your desktop experience instead of doing work).

+[^5]: If the systemd-boot looks a bit blurry or low-resolution, you can add the `console-mode` variable to your config.
+Set this value to `max` by adding the following line: `console-mode max`.